jamesmontemagno/Xamarin.Plugins/.github/ISSUE_TEMPLATE.md

+DO NOT POST AN ISSUE HERE!
+THEY WILL BE CLOSED WITH NO RESPONSE!

-If you are opening an issue for the following please go to their specific repo and create a bug/feature request:
+Open an issue for the specific repo:
 - Battery - http://github.com/jamesmontemagno/BatteryPlugin
 - Connectivity - http://github.com/jamesmontemagno/ConnectivityPlugin
 - CurrentActivity - http://github.com/jamesmontemagno/CurrentActivityPlugin